-is a native of Bennettsville now living in Charleston.
-A talented artist, Catherine owns Rogers Art Conservation, LLC, in Charleston where she specializes in mural restoration.
+Catherine is a native of Bennettsville, SC and is now living in Charleston, SC.
+She, as a talented artist, owns Rogers Art Conservation, LLC, in Charleston where she specializes in mural restoration.
 Catherine has graciously hosted PDLT members for an experience at her newly restored family home in Marlboro County, Argyll Place (c.
 1810.)
-Catherine joined the board in the fall of 2014.
+Catherine joined the PDLT Board in the fall of 2014.

-is a native of McColl, SC in Marlboro County.
+William is a native of McColl, SC in Marlboro County.
 He graduated from Clemson University and spent three years serving as an Army Aviator.
 In 1972 William started W. G. Tatum Farms in his hometown of McColl.
 After more than 45 years, William retired from farming in 2017.
 He now enjoys observing his son-in-law and grandson as they continue the farming tradition at Rhett Covington Farms.
 William has been married to Mary Coxwell since 1971.
 They have one daughter, Gray Covington, and two grandchildren.
-He joined the Board in 2019.
+He joined the PDLT Board in 2019.

-is an Anesthesiologist with McLeod Health throughout the Pee Dee Watershed.
+Al is an Anesthesiologist with McLeod Health throughout the Pee Dee Watershed.
 Al is said to be in surgery or out on his land in Cades where he farms, manages for wildlife and timber.
-He partnered with PDLT in 2005 to put the Wallace Farm under conservation easement.
+He partnered with PDLT in 2005 to put the Wallace Farm under a conservation easement.

-Edwin Haenni grew up on a Michigan farm and graduated from Michigan State.
+Ed grew up on a Michigan farm and graduated from Michigan State.
 His professional career with Dow Chemical and Sonoco took him around the world.
 Ed and his wife (Judy deceased) moved to Hartsville in 1980.
-Two sons and five grandchildren live in Charlotte.
-Since retirement, he enjoys wood working, making stuff from lumber he has cut and milled.
+He has two sons and five grandchildren who live in Charlotte, NC.
+Since retirement, Ed enjoys wood working, making stuff from the lumber he has cut and milled.
 Ed is honored to serve on the PDLT Board as the current Treasurer.